hsestupin/slark/README.md

         text (:text message)]
     (send-message chat-id (str "received '" text "'"))))

-;; Create **core.async** channel which will take telegram updates.
+;; Create core.async channel which will receive telegram updates.
-;; Originally without any transducer being applied this channel will transmit update batches like:
+;; Originally without any transducer being applied this channel will transmit updates in batches like:
 (comment
 {:ok true,
  :result